Arjun70463/QuadB_project/README.md

 App.js: The Main component which configures the routing and produces the necessary components.

-Home: This is the Landing page of the Website.
+Summary.js: This is the Landing page of the Website.
 Displays a list of TV programmes.
 It traverses the data array and generates a summary of every TV show ID, complete with name, Image, and Each TV show has a Button(Link) component that can be used to access the paticular show's details page.

-UserData: Displays the specific details of a chosen TV show.
+UserData.js: Displays the specific details of a chosen TV show.
 It gets the id parameter back.

+Here I have Used Material UI for styling the Website with tables.

 ## Getting Started with Create React App